JSegor/jeff_recipes_tutorial/README.md

 Make the appropriate changes in computer's system variables (see video slides and video tutorials)

+Follow the installation steps of Elasticsearch and Kibana from the video tutorials

 Modify the launch.json file to fit your computer's environment

+Make sure the http_ca.crt file is copied from your elasticsearch/config/certs directory into the recipes/server directory.
+Otherwise, you will get an HTTP 500 error when launching your app.
+The http_ca.crt file in this repo is not valid for your instance of Elasticsearch.

 `ng build`